Darlin' (2019 film): Plot

-The bishop is a pedophile who regularly preys on the girls, and had preyed on the school's Sister Jennifer when she was a child.
+The bishop is a paedophile who regularly preys on the girls, and had preyed on the school's Sister Jennifer when she was a child.
 He tries to seduce Darlin' only to discover she is pregnant.
 She reveals that her sister Peggy had died in childbirth after having a stillborn child (it is revealed in the previous film that Peggy was pregnant, although she denied it) which made Socket run away.
-A few months ago, she and the Woman captured a hiker and Darlin' mated with him before the Woman killed him.
+A few months ago, she and the Woman captured a skier and Darlin' mated with him before the Woman killed him.
 The Woman made her go to civilization so that she could deliver the baby safely.
 However, due to the school's teachings and what happened to Peggy, Darlin' believes the baby inside her is the Devil and repeatedly pleads with God to save her.

 When Darlin' is about to receive her First Communion, she attempts either suicide or to induce a miscarriage by drinking bleach, but all it does is make her sick.
 During the ceremony, Sister Jennifer plays a recording of the bishop confessing his crimes which makes several people walk out in disgust.
 Darlin' bites a chunk out of his hand, but suddenly goes into labor.
-The Woman and the homeless prostitutes storm the church and the Woman kills the bishop while the prostitutes escape.
+The Woman and the homeless prostitutes storm the church and the Woman kills the bishop, impaling him with a flagpole.
+The prostitutes, horrified by the Woman's brutality, flee the church.

-Tony, his boyfriend Robert, Sister Jennifer, and Billy help deliver Darlin's child which is a girl.
+Tony, his boyfriend Robert, Sister Jennifer, and Billy help deliver Darlin's child, a girl.
 Darlin' tells the Woman to take the baby far away.
 As sirens approach, Tony, Robert, Sister Jennifer, and Billy tend to Darlin', while the Woman takes the baby, puts it in a baby-carrying backpack, and walks out.